Sundaresvarar Temple, Durvasapuram

 Sundaresvarar Temple is a Siva temple in Durvasapuram in Pudukkottai district in Tamil Nadu, India.

 Location

-This temple is located in Tirumayam-Madurai road, at a distance of 10 km. from Tirumayam.
+This temple is located on the Tirumayam-Madurai road, at a distance of 10 kilometres from Tirumayam.

 After the war in Sri Lanka, Rama returned to Ayodhya.
 Durvasar along with other rishis returned.
 At that time, on his way he worshipped the deity of this temple.
 So, this place was known as Durvasapuram.

 Presiding deity

 The presiding deity is known as Sundaresvarar.
 The goddess is known as Bagam Piriyal.
 Kala Bhairava is found in a separate shrine.
 As special importance is given to him in this temple, it is also known as Bhairava Temple.
 The arthi which was shown to Bhairava is not given to devotees.
 Likewise the offerings, especially the food, which were given to the presiding deity and the goddess is not given to the devotees.
 Vilva is the temple tree.
 Bhairava tirtta is the temple tank.